juancortez/shpeaustin/README.md

 		redis.js 				File used to cache all data stored in the /metadata folder router/
-		main.js 				Contains all the routes for the SHPE Austin website utils/
+		main.js 				Contains all the routes for the SHPE Austin website socket/
+		socket.js 				Contains all web socket code for the SHPE Austin website utils/
 		util.js 				Helper functions used throughout the node.js application. update.sh 				Script used to update the calendar and newsletter data in the metadata folder